osxmidi/SFZero-X/README.md

 Binaries are at https://github.com/osxmidi/SFZero-X/releases

+There is also the juicysfplugin sf2/sf3 soundfont player at https://github.com/osxmidi/juicysfplugin/tree/master

 Linux make instructions

 Rename the unzipped JUCE folder to JUCE and move it to the home folder